starbeamjs/starbeam/docs/PACKAGE-SURFACE-PER-ROADMAP.md

 **Validation:** docs diff for the taxonomy and compatibility policy.
 Package artifact inspection before any later export, manifest, or protocol-key move.

+## 9. Universal canonical import surface

+**Question:** What should `@starbeam/universal` export as the canonical framework-neutral app/library authoring surface?

+PER6d classified `@starbeam/universal` as the app/library umbrella, but deferred
+export completion.
+PER7 and PER8 classified reactive and protocol exports so the umbrella can distinguish canonical app/library imports from compatibility exports.

+**Prepare should classify:**

+- canonical reactive/resource exports to teach in app and library examples;
+- resource helpers that belong in the umbrella;
+- service, setup, sync, debug, runtime, and protocol exports that should stay direct-package imports or compatibility-only exports;
+- generated declaration and JavaScript artifact effects of any export change.

+**Possible outcomes:**

+- docs-only canonical import policy;
+- add missing app/library resource exports;
+- mark lower-level compatibility exports as `@internal` without removing them;
+- defer removal of debug/runtime/protocol exports to later protocol cleanup.

+**PER9 conclusion:** `@starbeam/universal` is the canonical framework-neutral app/library authoring surface.
+It re-exports `ResourceList` alongside `Resource`, `Cell`, `Marker`, `Formula`, `CachedFormula`, `Static`, `read`, and their authoring types.
+Low-level setup/sync APIs (`setupResource`, `SyncTo`, and `PrimitiveSyncTo`) remain direct `@starbeam/resource` imports.
+Service APIs stay direct `@starbeam/service` imports or framework adapter APIs.
+Existing debug/runtime/protocol exports remain for compatibility and are not taught as the app/library surface.

+**Validation:** universal/resource/core typechecks, universal build, debug bootstrap, package-surface pack verification, and artifact inspection when the `ResourceList` export is added.

 ## Suggested order

 1. Renderer reflow and README closeout.